torabzadeh/sdaza/index.md

 I am a Ph.D. candidate in Sociology at the [University of Wisconsin-Madison](http://www.ssc.wisc.edu/soc/).
 I received my Bachelors and Masters in Sociology from the [Catholic University of Chile](http://sociologia.uc.cl/).

 My research focuses on how socio-economic mobility affects health and mortality, the consequences of incarceration for health, reentry experiences of women just released from prison, and social networks.
-I rely on statistical and computational methods in my research, with an emphasis on agent-based modeling.
+I rely on statistical and computational methods in my research, with an emphasis on data science and agent-based modeling.

 <!-- ## Contact